 MEd, Counseling

-Typical Length 3 years
+Typical Length 2–3 years

 Delivery Hybrid

 The University of Hawai‘i at Mānoa’s (UHM) School Counseling program provides graduate-level training designed to prepare students for a fulfilling career as a professional school counselor.
-This is a three-year academic program leading to a Master of Education (M.Ed) in Counseling.
+This is a two or three-year academic program leading to a Master of Education (M.Ed) in Counseling.

 The program emphasizes a holistic approach to school counseling, focusing on the academic, career, and social-emotional development of students.
 Through rigorous coursework, supervised field experiences, and a culminating project, students develop the knowledge, skills, and dispositions necessary to become effective, ethical, and culturally responsive school counselors.